Travel guide

 See Europe eSIM plans →

-According to migration and airline data, Mexican travelers visiting Europe concentrate their visits in four main destinations, and almost always combine two or three countries in the same trip.
-Let's see what to expect in each and why having functional internet is essential:
+According to migration and airline data, Mexicans traveling to Europe concentrate their visits in four main destinations, and almost always combine two or three countries in the same trip.
+Let's see what to expect in each one and why having functional internet is essential:

 Spain — Mexico's favorite